checkly/docs.checklyhq.com/site/content/learn/playwright/best-practices/scraping-example-purchases.md

     parent: "Best practices"
 ---

-Playwright and Puppeteer can be particularly useful when scraping data accessible only behind a login wall.
+Playwright can be particularly useful when scraping data accessible only behind a login wall.
 This article shows a practical example of such a case.

 <!-- more -->